the-pudding/data/queues/README.md

 - Service time for those who arrive after you, but who must be served first (this is zero unless you’re using a preemptive priority policy)
 - Your own service time

+We consider three possible priority policies:
+- Equal priority (all customers served in order of arrival)
+- Pre-emptive priority (Newly-arriving coffee drinkers interrupt sandwich service)
+- Non-preemptive priority (Newly-arriving coffee drinkers skip to front of queue, but don’t interrupt sandwich service)

+Each customer's wait time is determined by the number and ordering of customers of each class who are on waiting in front of the focal customer.
+We set the ratio of coffee to sandwich arrivals exogenously, but the exact order of arrival is subject to randomness.

-In general, you can think of the wait time under each policy for a customer in each class as follows.
+In a general M/M/1 setup (i.e, exponentially distributed interarrival and service times), you can think of the wait time under each policy for an average arriving customer in each class as follows.
 Note that each term in the equations below corresponds to one of the components described above.
 Can you identify which is which?

 <ins>__Equal Priority__</ins> \
 Coffee: $$W_c = Q_c S_c + Q_s s_s + s_c$$ \